zuozhenggh/learning-library/developer-library/apex/shopping-cart/improving-app/9-improving-app.md

-# Improve the application
+# Improve Products Page

 ## Introduction

-In this lab, you will learn how to make some pages publicly accessible.
+In this lab, you will learn how to enable some pages to be viewed by any user who accesses the app.

 Estimated Lab Time: 10 minutes